In this article

 • Reduce the number of delinquencies and collections on your credit report.
 Secure a free copy of all three credit reports (Experian, Equifax, and TransUnion) to see what negative reports currently count against you.
 Dispute any that are inaccurate or incomplete.
 You can often request removal from your report in exchange for full payment for valid delinquencies or collection accounts.

-Consider a corporate card once your business is established
+Consider Ramp's Business Credit Card once your business is established

-Ramp’s corporate cards offer an alternative to traditional business credit cards.
-If you have an EIN and at least $50,000 in a US business checking account, you could qualify for Ramp.
+Ramp’s corporate business credit cards offer an alternative to traditional business credit cards.
+If you have an EIN and at least $25,000 in a US business checking account, you could qualify for Ramp.

 Our cards have built-in features that track and report business expenses, while also helping you build business credit.
-Ramp corporate cards are suitable for all business structures, with unlimited free physical and virtual cards for employees if you decide to expand your team.
+Ramp business credit cards are suitable for all business structures, with unlimited free physical and virtual cards for employees if you decide to expand your team.

 Try our interactive demo to see how Ramp customers save an average of 5% a year.